geekygirldawn/starter-health-model/README.md

 Augur.
 Eventually, this should be pulled from Augur to reduce dependence on the GitHub API.

-**common_functions.py**
+**metrics subdirectory**

-This file contains all of the functions that do the real work to generate the data and create a graph for each of the metrics in the model.
+The metrics subdirectory contains all of the functions that do the real work to generate the data and create a graph for each of the metrics in the model.

 Some people might want to use these scripts to generate the data and pass that data to other tools that can be used to generate those graphs, so the functions to gather